gallantries/gallantries.github.io/_posts/2021-03-01-smörgåsbord.md

   <figcaption>Screenshot of the course webpage.
 It showed the week's program (left), and each session could be expanded to reveal more information about the session (description, speaker, etc), as well as all information required to follow it (right).
 This included links to the video, written training materials (slides and hands-on manuals on the GTN website), FAQ documents, Slack channel, and any other useful links.
 It also lists the Galaxy servers the tutorial could be run on.".</figcaption>
 </figure>

 This webpage was completely public, and has remained online ever since the event.
-This means that participants can continue working through the materials after the course, and anybody can use the materials for self-study, even if they did not participate in the event.
+This means that participants can continue working through the materials after the course, and anybody can now use the materials for self-study, even if they did not participate in the original event.

 This course webpage was created using [Jekyll](https://jekyllrb.com/), with source code publicly [available on GitHub](https://github.com/shiltemann/global-galaxy-course).
 We are planning to create a [template repository](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/) based on this work to allow for the easy re-use by other instructors planning similar online Galaxy events.